msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 \end{bmatrix}
 $$

 This matrix can be created by calling `glm::ortho` with the plane coordinates as inputs.
-To prevent stretching or squashing due to a mismatch in aspect ratio between the viewport and the viewing volume, we multiply the width (length along the $x$-axis) of the cuboid with the aspect ratio ($width/height$).
+To prevent stretching or squashing due to a mismatch in aspect ratio between the viewport and the viewing volume, we multiply the width (length along the _x_-axis) of the cuboid with the aspect ratio ($width/height$).

 ```cpp
 auto size = 2.0f;